ra1028/swiftui-atom-properties/README.md

 To get a feel for this library, let's first look at the state management for a tiny counter app.

-The `CounterAtom` in the example below represents the shared state of a mutable count value.
+The `CounterAtom` in the example below represents the shared data of a mutable count value.

 ```swift
 struct CounterAtom: StateAtom, Hashable {